thejarman1/thejarman1.github.io/index.md

 ### [Hangman Github](https://github.com/thejarman1/Hangman)
 ## Banking App
 This project was an application for banking.
 A user if able to login and create an account.
 The passwords are salted and hashed to provide security.
 Once a user is logged in, they are allowed to deposit and withdraw money between accounts.
 The user is also able to to view account histories for each account.
 This program was builit in .net.
 This was my first time doing an application in it and was a challenging learning curve.
 The problem I had was passing the user data between pages.
 We figured out how to do session variables in C#, so then I was able to maintain the balance.
 This application has a backend database to track the transactions.
+We used Model, Control, and View design to build this program.
+In this program, I helped with the deposit and withdraw functions.
+I also helped with the transaction history page with pulling the transactions and displaying the data.
 ![Home](Login.png)
 ![Deposit](Deposit.png)
 ![Withdraw](Withraw.png)